lukasroegner/homebridge-framework/README.md

 This framework provides an easy-to-use wrapper for the homebridge API.
 It aims to only provide the features that are actually needed to develop a plugin.
 The framework is written in TypeScript and it is recommended to also develop the plugins with this framework in TypeScript.
 Besides the stripped-down API that this framework provides, it automatically manages accessories, services and characteristics.
-There is no need to explicitely remove those entities from homebridge.
+There is no need to explicitly remove those entities from homebridge.
 If an accessory/service/characteristic is not "used" at runtime, it is removed from homebridge.

 ## Features